walteral/Airports/README.md

 Purpose: The purpose of this project is to demonstrate how interactive elements of a webpage can be created.
 To do this we showed where on a map airports are across the country.
 Each state is colored based on the number of airports within that state.
 Each icon is color coded by if it has a control tower or not.
 The state labels are dynamic, meaning that they won't cover each other.
 And when clicked on, the plane icons displays the name of that airport.

+Functions: New projection is in NAD83 (HARN) in the Albers projection.
+EPSG: 5071.

 Libraries used: Leaflet, Ajax, font awesome, google fonts, label gun, chroma, graditcle, jquery

 Data: all data was provided by Bo Zhao